 METHODOLOGY OF CONSENSUS DEVELOPMENT

-On April 9, 2018, on the sidelines of EASL 2018 conference, a panel of experts in the field of hepatology from four countries in the Ukraine/CIS region (Uzbekistan, Ukraine, Belarus, and Kazakhstan) convened at Holiday Inn Paris-St. Germain des Près to review the updated literature on the management of HCV infection and to provide recommendations to optimize the: (1) Diagnosis of HCV infection; (2) Use of cost-effective treatment regimens for the management of HCV infection in resource-limited settings in Ukraine and CIS regions; and (3) Pre-, on-, and post-treatment assessments during HCV management.
+On 9 April 2018, on the sidelines of the European Association for the Study of the Liver 2018 conference, a panel of experts in the field of hepatology from four countries in the Ukraine/CIS region (Uzbekistan, Ukraine, Belarus, and Kazakhstan) convened at Holiday Inn Paris-St. Germain des Près to review the updated literature on the management of HCV infection and to provide recommendations to optimize the: (1) Diagnosis of HCV infection; (2) use of cost-effective treatment regimens for the management of HCV infection in resource-limited settings in Ukraine and CIS regions; and (3) pre-, on-, and posttreatment assessments during HCV management.

 The recommendations for the use of optimal treatment regimens in the management of HCV infection in Ukraine and the CIS region were graded by the expert panel as ‘Preferred,’ ‘Alternative,’ or ‘Not Recommended’ (Table 1).